alwinruby/fizzbuzz-kata/README.md

-Fizzbuzz kata
+FizzBuzz kata

-Fizz buzz on and on and on and on
+Fizz Buzz on and on and on and on

 Rules
 Count up 1 at a time to 100.